-Other 000's The number of residential properties which remain unbilled as at 31 March 2022.
-Properties which are identified as Unbilled for other reasons except that they are uneconomic to bill.
-Other unbilled properties reported in the current year are: Company Officials: historical contracts of employment where free water charges were part of the terms and conditions.
-This allowance continued once the employee retired from the company.
-Free Supply: Old property land / lease agreements where free water charges were agreed as part of the lease.
-They relate a small number of specific properties.
-Excluded from the reporting for this line are: void properties (properties connected to the sewerage system but do not receive a charge as there are no occupants), non-household (business) properties, and residential billed properties Total 000's The number reported is the sum of "Uneconomic to bill" and "other" reported in line 4R.20.
-See above for commentary of how these reported figures are calculated .
-4R.21 Residential void properties at year end Water Unmeasured Total 000's The number of void unmeasured, i.e., do not have a meter measuring their water usage, residential properties who NWL supply water to as at 31 March 2022.
+Other 000's The number of residential properties which remain unbilled as at 31 March 2023 for reasons other than they are uneconomic to bill.
+Other unbilled properties reported in the current year are: - Northumbrian Water Limited own offices, WTW and STW as these are supplied with water but they do not bill themselves.
+Excluded from NWL properties are: Septic Tanks, Pumping Stations, Reservoirs, Treated Water Storage, Water Intakes, Groundwater Sources The reason for this is that they will not have a water supply, only the sewage treatment works and water treatment works will have a water supply.
+Excluded from the reporting for this line are: void properties (properties connected to the sewerage system but do not receive a charge as there are no occupants), household (residential) properties, and business billed properties Total 000's The number reported is the sum of "Uneconomic to bill" and "other" reported in line 4R.24.
+See above for commentary of how these reported figures are calculated.
+Water Unmeasured Total 000's The number of void unmeasured, i.e., do not have a meter measuring their water usage, business properties who NWL supply water to as at 31 March 2023.
 For the avoidance of doubt, this includes both water only properties, and dual water and wastewater services properties, and all properties regardless what type, if any, meter they have fitted.
 A void property is defined as one that does not receive a charge for its services because it is unoccupied.
-Note: for the purposes of the definition of "void" above, a property that is occupied but not charged for the service(s) it receives is considered void, unless it has been deerned uneconomical to bill, meaning: the incremental cost of sending a bill and the normal incremental cost of processing a payment made promptly in response to the bill is likely to be greater than the bill itself year.
-Excluded from the reporting for this line are: occupied properties (properties that are billed for the water they use), non-household (business) properties, and measured i.e., those with a meter records the volume of water used and is used to bill the property its use.
-Water Measured Total 000's The number of void measured, i.e., those with a meter records the volume of water used and is used to bill the property its use, residential properties who NWL supply water to as at 31 March 2022.
+Note: for the purposes of the definition of "void" above, a property that is occupied but not charged for the service(s) it receives is considered void, unless it has been deemed uneconomical to bill, meaning: the incremental cost of sending a bill and the normal incremental cost of processing a payment made promptly in response to the bill is likely to be greater than the bill itself year.
+Excluded from the reporting for this line are: occupied unmeasured business properties (properties that are billed for the water they use), household (residential) properties, and measured i.e., those with a meter records the volume of water used and is used to bill the property its use.
+Water Measured Total 000's The number of void measured, i.e., those with a meter records the volume of water used and is used to bill the property its use, business properties who NWL supply water to as at 31 March 2023.
 For the avoidance of doubt, this includes both water only properties, and dual water and wastewater services properties, and all properties regardless what type, if any, meter they have fitted.
 A void property is defined as one that does not receive a charge for its services because it is unoccupied.
 Note: for the purposes of the definition of "void" above, a property that is occupied but not charged for the service(s) it receives is considered void, unless it has been deemed uneconomical to bill, meaning: the incremental cost of sending a bill and the normal incremental cost of processing a payment made promptly in response to the bill is likely to be greater than the bill itself year.
-Excluded from the reporting for this line are: occupied properties that are billed for the water they use), non-household (business) properties, and unmeasured i.e., do not have a meter measuring their water usage.
-Total 000's The number reported is the sum of the Void properties reported in "Water Unmeasured Total" and "Water measured Total" element of line 4R.21.
-See criteria above for how these reported figures are calculated
+Excluded from the reporting for this line are: occupied measure business properties (properties that are billed for the water they use), household (residential) properties, and unmeasured i.e., do not have a meter measuring their water usage.